fuzzylogicxx/fuzzylogic/posts/invisible-success-bailey.md

 - communication
 linkTarget: https://ericwbailey.website/published/invisible-success/
 ---
-Here’s Eric Bailey with some very relatabe thoughts on the need to tell Design System stories even though it’s difficult.
+Here’s Eric Bailey with some very relatable thoughts on the need to tell design system stories even though it’s difficult.

 <blockquote>
   <p>The component works.
 And because it works, nobody pays attention to it.</p>